Athea: Events

 Annually large events such as the Vintage Rally, TradFéile and Athea Motorcycle Road Races are held during summer months.

-The latter, the Athea Motorcycle Road Races, is a two-day event taking place on a Saturday and Sunday at the end of June.
-In 2007 the race attracted an estimated 18,000 visitors to the village according to Gardaí.
-Names such as Martin Finnegan and William Dunlop have taken part in the event in the past.
+Athea Motorcycle Road Races, is a two-day event taking place on a Saturday and Sunday at the end of June.
+Previous editions of the annual event have attracted approximately 10,000 visitors to the village.
+Racers such as Martin Finnegan and William Dunlop have taken part in past events.
 A fun fair is usually brought to the village the week before the festival.

 Parklands

 The "Giant's Garden" is a walk from the Memorial Hall to Holy Cross Cemetery in Templeathea.
 It is named after a legend that incorporates a giant carrying his deceased mother on his shoulders to be buried.
-The Giant's Garden overlooks Athea Village as well as the hills and river southwest of the village.
+The garden overlooks Athea as well as the hills and river southwest of the village.

-Media

-The Athea & District News newsletter is published by local print company Cáirde Dúchais on a weekly basis.
-It features local columnists and current affairs.
-It also contains articles for the neighbouring towns and villages of Knockdown, Carrigkerry and Abbeyfeale.

-The Weekly Observer newspaper which contains articles for towns over much of west Limerick has an "Athea Notes" column resulting in it being a household newspaper in Athea.

 Sport

+Gaelic games

-Athea GAA (Áth an tSléibhe CLG) is the local Gaelic Athletic Association club, and its team colours are maroon and white.
-The club is located in Templeathea, 1 km east of the village on the R523.
-Athea Credit Union are the primary sponsors of the club.
+Athea GAA (Áth an tSléibhe CLG) is the local Gaelic Athletic Association club.
+The club's colours are maroon and white and its grounds are located in Templeathea to the east of the village.
+Codes played include Gaelic football, hurling and ladies' Gaelic football.

-Athea United Athletic Football Club is a local soccer club.
-It moved to a new site in 2000, and its clubhouse is located in Lower Dirreen on the Glin Road (R524).

-The Athea Blazers Basketball Club was formed in 2005 and has its base is at Con Colbert Memorial Hall.
-Fishing also takes place in the area.
+Soccer

+The local association football (soccer) club, Athea United AFC, is located on the Glin road out of Athea.
+It was first established in 1979 and is an affiliated member of the Limerick Desmond League and the Football Association of Ireland.

+Basketball

+Vixens Basketball Club play their home games in the sports hall in the village.

 Demographics

-In the 2016 census, the population of the village was 369.
-Approximately 90% of the population were born in Ireland, with other residents born in the UK, Poland, and elsewhere in the world.

-91% of census respondents in Athea listed their religion as Roman Catholic, 7% other stated religions and approximately 2% no stated religion or no religion.
+At the time of the 2022 census, the population of the village was 418.
+Approximately 90% of the population were born in Ireland, with 5% born in the UK, 1% in Poland, and the remainder from elsewhere in the world.
+89% of census respondents in Athea listed their religion as Catholic, 7% other stated religions and 4% had either had no religion or no stated religion.